 Breakthrough Listen Project, 2015: Scanning 100 galaxies and 1 million stars for signals.

-Slime mold computers: Solve mazes, avoid light, optimize routes through organic computation, mushrooms demonstrate electrical patterns akin to memory.
+Slime mold computers: Solve mazes, avoid light, optimize routes through organic computation; fungi demonstrate electrical spiking patterns studied as possible memory-like and computational signals.

 512: Hidden layer size in early neural networks, AI.
 Expansion step between simplicity and emergence.